How to build a Chembuster

 Is there a disclaimer?

-Yep – we cannot be held responsible for any problems or injuries you have while constructing the Chembuster – bottom line is, just be careful !
+Yep – we cannot be held responsible for any problems or injuries you have while constructing or using the Chembuster – bottom line is its your responsibility.

 How much did it cost?